seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 last_modified_at_readable:   Nov 12, 2021
 ---

-### Your suggestions are welcome: I am developing a free web app for Best-Worst Scaling (BWS)

 [Best-Worst Scaling](https://www.cambridge.org/core/books/bestworst-scaling/E0DC2818A7EC1D1AE2C7F008ADC4DFA9) is a fantastic - yet still relatively underused - tool to collect data on how people compare / evaluate a list of items.
 That can be as diverse as:

 - ordering a list of items from least preferred to most preferred (candidates, brands, places...)